By

 The description above gives us some idea about what makes DAGs so useful to decentralized systems.
 Comprising nodes and edges, these data structures are perfectly equipped for documenting the history of transactions between participants of a peer-to-peer network.
 Here’s how Hedera Hashgraph does it.

 The Hashgraph consensus uses a so-called gossip protocol that facilitates the spreading and synchronization of transaction information across the Hedera network.
 Under the gossip protocol, when a member of the network becomes aware of new information, they relay that information to other, randomly chosen, network members.
 Every member that learns the new information starts relaying it to random members until the whole network knows about the transaction.
+These are known as Hedera transactions, and each transaction undergoes a validation process to ensure its authenticity and integrity before being added to the network.

 A ‘gossip’ between two nodes is an event that has an associated message containing: transaction information; a digital signature; a timestamp to ensure that all events are recorded in the proper order and two-parent hashes.